akshaygholap45/k8s-vm-cluster/README.md

             └── main.yaml
     ```

-### Stage 1 - Install common packages and dependencies on all nodes

 Make sure you have all the necessary Nodes configured in you inventory file with all the necessary variable as mentioned in the above section.

 Once done try running ping from ansible to check connectivity.